muganga-charles/BUS-COMPANY/README.md

 First, the program only accepts a booking first before any other procedure, when the user enters a choice when has not booked yet, the program tells him to first go and make a booking first.<br />
 The program then displays the total amount to pay then the user is allowed to the amount of money he has/ willing to pay Then the balance is calculated.<br />
-The room number allocated to the user is displaye;l;l;lklk
+The room number allocated to the user is displaye;l;l;lkl